Doha Film Institute

 Nejib Kthiri

-Nejib Kthiri is a Tunisian filmmaker and musician based in London, UK.
-After studying music and sound engineering at the University of West London in 2011, he transitioned into filmmaking.
-His latest short, ‘Trinou’, has gained international recognition, earning nominations for Best Short Film at the BAFTA-qualifying DocuFest, the Cairo International Film Festival, and the British Society of Cine
+Nejib Kthiri is a Tunisian filmmaker and musician based in London.
+After studying music and sound engineering at the University of West London in 2011, he moved into filmmaking.
+He is developing his debut feature, ‘Tkallem’.
+His short ‘Trinou’ has momentum, earning nominations at the BAFTA-qualifying DocuFest, the Cairo International Film Festival, and the British Society of Cinematographers Award

 Contacts